Apple NEW STAR Release Date, Price and Features

-So, Samsung will launch in January 2024 Galaxy S24 UltraIt is a premium smartphone that directly competes with iPhone 16 Pro Max From Apple.
+Samsung will launch on January 17, 2024 Galaxy S24 UltraIt is a premium smartphone that directly competes with iPhone 16 Pro Max From Apple which will come in the last quarter of this year.
+What features will it have?
+Here’s everything that is known.

 As we already know a lot about the Galaxy S24 Ultra, we want to know more details related to it iPhone 16 Pro Max, Well, although its presentation is still scheduled for a few months, the media specialized in Apple, macrumors, managed to gain access to the prototype of this device; Creating visual representations that give us an idea of what the model might look like.